sticilface/ESP8266-wifi/ReadMe.md

 First compile and flash to ESP8266 using the arduino IDE.

 First boot of ESP should make an AP that you can join.
 Navigate to http://192.168.4.1/wifi and configure wifi settings, device name and MQTT server.
 Press submit, wait 30 seconds, and hit refresh.
 It should now give you the IP address it has recieved.
+This bit seems to be a bit shakey, with the ESP rebooting, sometimes it works fine...

 Currently the WS2812 LEDs must be attached to GPIO2, I've found best results to use this as a level converter - 74HCT245N.